zzubzq/apidocs/source/index.html.md

 * This request will enable fastwithdraw switch under your  account. <br>
 	You need to enable "trade" option for the api key which requests this endpoint.
-* When Fast Withdraw Switch is on, transferring funds to a Binance account will be done instantly.
+* When Fast Withdraw Switch is on, transferring funds to a Zzubzq account will be done instantly.
 There is no on-chain transaction, no transaction ID and no withdrawal fee.